itlackey/articles/drafts/automate-your-change-log-with-changeish.md

 Keeping a changelog shouldn't be a chore, and with changeish it no longer is.
 By leveraging a local AI model through Ollama, this script automates the heavy lifting of generating human-readable summaries of your git history.
 It ensures your project's changelog is always up-to-date with minimal effort, which is especially valuable for large or fast-moving codebases.

-Whether you're an open-source maintainer or managing a private codebase at work, changeish can save you time and help you maintain better documentation of changes.
-Give it a try, and you might wonder how you managed releases without it!
+> ✨ For more details, check out the [changeish repository on GitHub](https://github.com/itlackey/changeish) - contributions and feedback are welcome.
+Don't forget to star the repo, and leave a comment to let me know what you think!

-For more details, check out the changeish repository on GitHub - contributions and feedback are welcome.
 Happy coding, and enjoy your auto-magically updated changelogs!